 Three letters of recommendation are needed from college or university educators and/or colleagues or supervisors who are qualified to address your professional skills and your potential for success in the graduate program.
 Enter the names and email addresses of the recommenders into the appropriate area in the online application.

 Resume

-You must upload into the online application a professional resume that includes previous academic degrees, past and assistantship?
-Which semester would you begin?; and
+You must upload into the online application a professional resume that includes previous academic degrees, past and present employment, other professional activities and roles, and other pertinent information.